TopGun666/TOEFL-Essays/README.md

 [2019-03-07](11.md)  11.
 Do you agree or disagree withe the following  statement?
 People often buy products not because they really need them but because others have them.

 [2019-03-08](12.md)  12.
 Which factor influences you the most when it comes to a major purchase?
 1) recommendations from your friends or colleagues; 2) information from media; 3) salesman in the market.

+[2019-03-09](13.md)  13.
+Do you agree or disagree with the following statement?
+Rather than help children with schoolwork, parents should encourage kids to work independently.